tbreuss/php-package-skeleton/README.md

 ## Installation

-We use Composer to create a new project from this skeleton package.
-Simply run the following command:
+To create a new project from based on this skeleton package simply run the following command:

-    $ composer create-project tebe/php-package-skeleton myproject
+    $ composer create-project -s dev tebe/php-package-skeleton myproject

 The idea is to remove the parts from the created project that are not used or not useful for your project.